chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

 In future releases, the compiler will use this semantic difference to perform dead-code elimination of overridden methods.

+### Override Compatibility

+Starting in version 4.2.2, overrides can declare their `compatibility` based on the framework version or on versions of other packages.
+This can be useful for selectively applying patches that are safely ignored when they are incompatible with the target class version.

+The simplest use case is to test framework version for compatibility:

+    Ext.define('App.overrides.grid.Panel', {
+        override: 'Ext.grid.Panel',

+        compatibility: '4.2.2', // only if framework version is 4.2.2

+        //...
+    });

+An array is treated as an OR, so if any specs match, the override is compatible.

+    Ext.define('App.overrides.some.Thing', {
+        override: 'Foo.some.Thing',

+        compatibility: [
+            '4.2.2',
+            'foo@1.0.1-1.0.2'
+        ],

+        //...
+    });

+To require that all specifications match, an object can be provided:

+    Ext.define('App.overrides.some.Thing', {
+        override: 'Foo.some.Thing',

+        compatibility: {
+            and: [
+                '4.2.2',
+                'foo@1.0.1-1.0.2'
+            ]
+        },

+        //...
+    });

+Because the object form is just a recursive check, these can be nested:

+    Ext.define('App.overrides.some.Thing', {
+        override: 'Foo.some.Thing',

+        compatibility: {
+            and: [
+                '4.2.2',  // exactly version 4.2.2 of the framework *AND*
+                {
+                    // either (or both) of these package specs:
+                    or: [
+                        'foo@1.0.1-1.0.2',
+                        'bar@3.0+'
+                    ]
+                }
+            ]
+        },

+        //...
+    });

+For details on version syntax, see the `checkVersion` method of `Ext.Version`.

 ## Conclusion

 As Sencha Cmd continues to evolve, it continues to introduce new diagnostic messages